linbo8303/Properties/README.md

 - Three models to hold properties data and displayed in table view

+- Objc code `NSDictionary+KeyPathConvenience.h` is FYI, not used in the project

 - Memory issue with loading big size images via SDWebImage, fixed by following solution:
 ```
       SDImageCache.shared().config.shouldDecompressImages = false